June 20, 2024

 1:26 Pictures Inc. / Bastard Sword

 HBO's long-awaited sophomore season of its blockbuster Game of Thrones prequel series House of the Dragon, set nearly two centuries prior during the thick of the beginning of the fall of House Targaryen's legendary three-hundred-year reign over the Seven Kingdoms, moves beyond author George R.R.
-Martin's complex fantasy lore found in the fictional in-universe history book, Fire & Blood, meant to fill in the backstory of the still unfinished A Song of Ice and Fire novels.
+Martin's complex fantasy lore.
+Adapted from the fictional in-universe history book, Fire & Blood, it's meant to fill in the backstory of the still unfinished A Song of Ice and Fire novels.

 Co-creator/showrunner Ryan Condal continues to build out the show's central bitter feud between warring families in true high fantasy soap opera fashion.
 Journeyman filmmaker Alan Taylor takes over the reins from Miguel Sapochnik (still an executive producer) as the series' primary producer/director and advances the darkly grim tone and moody cinematography.